 The Company Secretary

-Date: [ ] Dear Sirs
+Date: [ ] Dear XXXXXX

 We refer to your application dated [ ] for use of the National

-Electricity Transmission System as an [Interconnector User / Interconnector Error Administrator] under Part II of Section 9 and to [here list other documents submitted by applicant in support of his application together with any relevant The Company communications relating to the application] and now set out below our offer for the use of the National Electricity Transmission System.
+Electricity Transmission System as an [Interconnector User / Interconnector Error Administrator] under Part II of Section 9 and to [here list other documents submitted by applicant in support of their application together with any relevant The Company communications relating to the application] and now set out below our offer for the use of the National Electricity Transmission System.
 Please note that certain expressions which are used in this Offer are defined in the Interpretation and Definitions Section of the CUSC (Section 11) and when this occurs the expressions have capital letters at the beginning of each word and are in bold.

 The Company offers to provide use of the National Electricity Transmission System to you as an [Interconnector User / Interconnector Error Administrator] on the terms of the CUSC and as set out in the attached combined Use of System Interconnector Offer Notice and Confirmation Notice.
 [As you are not already a CUSC Party you are also required to enter into the enclosed CUSC Accession Agreement.]